-Nitrate Concentration (mg NO 3 -N/L) Effects Target Water Quality Range < 300 No known adverse effects 1 000 Below the 96-hour $LC{50}$ values for most fish
+Nitrate Concentration (mg NO 3 -N/ R) Effects Target Water Quality Range < 300 No known adverse effects 1 000 Below the 96-hour LC{50} values for most fish

-Modifications The presence of high nitrate concentrations in natural waters is indicative of organic waste effluent, and therefore contamination of fish flesh by metals and bacteria, such as E. coli, should be considered.
+Modifications The presence of high nitrate concentrations in natural waters are indicative of organic waste effluent, and therefore contamination of fish flesh by metals and bacteria, such as E. coli, should be considered.